 - Effective July 1, 2017, the acidification of sushi rice and sous vide cooking will be allowed only with a variance from the Connecticut Department of Public Health.
 If you use or wish to use these techniques, contact your MHD Sanitarian for more information on applying for a variance.

-- Effective October 1, 2017, cold holding temperatures will decrease from 45 degrees Fahrenheit or below to 41 degrees Fahrenheit or below.
+- Effective October 1, 2017, cold holding temperatures decreased from 45 degrees Fahrenheit or below to 41 degrees Fahrenheit or below.

-- Effective October 1, 2017, hot holding temperatures will change from a minimum of 140 degrees Fahrenheit to a minimum of 135 degrees Fahrenheit.
+- Effective October 1, 2017, hot holding temperatures changed from a minimum of 140 degrees Fahrenheit to a minimum of 135 degrees Fahrenheit.

-**Beginning October 1, 2017, Milford Health Department (MHD) Sanitarians will debit potentially hazardous foods – now known as time/temperature controlled for safety (TCS) foods – that are not hot or cold held at the new temperatures of 135 degrees F. or higher or 41 degrees F. or less.**
+**Beginning October 1, 2017, Milford Health Department (MHD) Sanitarians began debiting potentially hazardous foods – now known as time/temperature controlled for safety (TCS) foods – that are not hot or cold held at the new temperatures of 135 degrees F. or higher or 41 degrees F. or less.**

-- Effective October 1, 2017, food establishments will be reclassified to meet the FDA food classification definitions.
-These changes will be reflected on your MHD permit renewal application in February 2018.
-The adoption of the FDA food classification definitions will result in a change in classification for many food establishments.
-Click here for more information.
+- Effective October 1, 2017, food establishments reclassified to meet the FDA food classification definitions.
+These changes were be reflected on existing MHD permit renewal applications.
+The adoption of the FDA food classification definitions resulted in a change in classification for many food establishments.
+Click here for food establishment classification definitions.

 - Effective December 1, 2017, City of Milford Code of Ordinances Chapter 8, Food and Food Establishments has been amended to align with Public Act 17-93 and the FDA Food Code.

 - Effective December 1, 2017, the Milford Health Department licensing and fee structure has been amended to be in compliance with those standards set forth in the FDA Model Food Code.
-Please review the MHD 2018 fee schedule that will be effective for the February 2018 re-licensing.
+Please review the MHD 2018 fee schedule that was effective February 2018.

-- Effective July 1, 2018, Qualified Food Operators (QFOs) will be known as Certified Food Protection Managers (CFPM).
+- Coming Early 2019 - Qualified Food Operators (QFOs) will be known as Certified Food Protection Managers (CFPM).

-- Effective July 1, 2018, Class II, III and IV food establishments will be required to have trained Certified Food Protection Managers.
+- Coming Early 2019, Class II, III and IV food establishments will be required to have trained Certified Food Protection Managers.
 Upon the expiration date specified on their certificate, current QFOs will be required to renew their certification.
 Click here for a list of the approved training programs.

 **Expiration dates on your training certificate will be closely reviewed for compliance with the FDA food code.
 If it has been more than five years since your certification (ex.
 ServSafe), you will be required to retake the exam and obtain a new certificate.
 Please start planning now to ensure that your training is up to date.**

-- Effective July 1, 2018, all food establishments will be required to register with the Connecticut Department of Public Health (CTDPH) before a licensed is issued or renewed by the Milford Health Department.
+- Coming Early 2019, all food establishments will be required to register with the Connecticut Department of Public Health (CTDPH) before a licensed is issued or renewed by the Milford Health Department.
 Information on how to register with the CTDPH will be forthcoming.

-- Effective July 1, 2018, MHD Sanitarians will be utilizing a new inspection report form.
+- Coming Early 2019, MHD Sanitarians will be utilizing a new inspection report form.
 Inspection reports will no longer provide a number score.
 Violations will be categorized as “Priority”, “Priority Foundation” and “Core” which align with risk of that violation as it relates to foodborne illness.
 More information regarding this system will be forthcoming.